viethuynh98/markdownBlog_finalProject/README.md

 - config screen width: use min-width (tailwind.config.js)
 - add extension thunder client to using POSTMAN inside vscode
 - axios???
+- using {withCredentials: true} to handle 401: Unauthorized (in RESTful)
+- 404: The server cannot find the requested resource.
+In the browser, this means the URL is not recognized => "check you URL"
+- 500: Server Error -> check route logic
+- NOTE: need to log in to see the post

 # frontend